 Distance: 22.4 miles

 Though apple picking is available all week, on weekends Connors Farm can’t be beat for activities.
 With a corn maze, hayrides, bouncy houses, pumpkin tetherball, and more, the weekends have countless family activities available.
-In October, Connors takes on Halloween, transforming into a haunted farm with Haunted Corn Fields and Zombie Safari Paintball on Friday and Saturday nights (each $20, or $35 for both, tickets include flashlight maze).
+In October, Connors takes on Halloween, transforming into a haunted farm with a flashlight maze ($14), Haunted Corn Fields and Zombie Safari Paintball on Friday and Saturday nights (each $24.99 or $39.99 for both).